 - Increasing employee engagement and overall job satisfaction

 - Helping employers uncover employees with great leadership potential

 - Fostering better relationships between new and existing employees

 - Providing professional development opportunities

-ERGs can also help with your company’s branding and marketing efforts, employee training and development and employee retention.
-ERG groups offer unique perspectives that allow you to grow your business in new ways.
+ERGs can also help with your company’s branding and marketing efforts, employee training and development, and employee retention.
+ERGs offer unique perspectives that allow you the opportunity to grow your business in new ways.
 Successful ERG groups work towards goals that align with the overall mission, objectives and values of the business to advance the organization in a positive and forward-thinking direction.

 Benefits of Employee Resource Groups

 Having Employee Resource Groups in your workplace can benefit both the wellbeing of your individual employees and your business as a whole.
-Encouraging Employee Resource groups at your business supports positive company culture and adds a useful perspective to the company’s workforce.
+Encouraging Employee Resource Groups at your business supports positive company culture and can add a useful perspective to the company’s workforce.
 Some of the key benefits include: